Dynas Mokhtar: Fashion design

 In 2009, in partnership with Awal Ashaari, they opened a fashion boutique known as DnA CelebrityStyle in Desa Sri Hartamas.
 This business was subsequently closed and the partners ventured out on their own.
 Dynas launched DNA By Dynas in 2011, a new collection consisting of maternity and breastfeeding wear.
 She designs most of her collections alongside a team of seamstresses and wholesale manufacturers.
 She officially launched her first boutique, Dynas Nursing Attire at The Curve, Mutiara Damansara in 2012.

 Personal life

 Dynas married Mohd Hafizy Hafiz on 15 March 2008.
 The couple has two children, a daughter Khyra Khalyssa (born 24 April 2010) and a son Mohamed Haqaish (born 15 June 2012).
 Her first pregnancy, in 2009, ended in premature stillbirth due to pulmonary hypoplasia.
 The couple divorced in early 2014, after a string of denials.

 Controversies

 In October 2005, while shooting for a local drama Siti Aishah, Dynas and several crew members were arrested on suspicion of drug possession during a raid at a house in Kota Bharu, Kelantan.
 She was released on bail and subsequently tried at the Kota Bharu Magistrates Court.
-The charge against her was later dropped after one of the crew members plead guilty to the drug possession charge.
+The charge against her was later dropped after one of the crew members pleaded guilty to the drug possession charge.